-From then on, the power of the Habsburgs grew across Europe, and members of the family became rulers of Spain, Bohemia, Hungary, Croatia, Portugal, Austria, and Mexico as well as other smaller principalities and kingdoms.
+From 1440 onwards, the power of the Habsburgs grew across Europe, and members of the family became rulers of Spain, Bohemia, Hungary, Croatia, Portugal, Austria, and Mexico as well as other smaller principalities and kingdoms.
 However, for a noble family to consolidate their power and influence or to make new alliances, family members had to make politically advantageous matches.

 Lack of genetic variation